The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

-In the forests above Srinagar, a silent survivor moves through shrinking habitats—one of the last of its kind on Earth.
+In the forests above Srinagar, a silent survivor moves through shrinking and fragmented habitats—one of the last of its kind on Earth.

 The Kashmir stag, locally known as Hangul (Cervus hanglu hanglu), is one of the most endangered large mammals in Asia and the only surviving native population of the red deer complex in the Indian subcontinent (within the broader Cervus hanglu lineage).

-Ecologically, the Hangul is a important species of Kashmir’s temperate forest ecosystems, particularly the coniferous and mixed deciduous forests of the upper Jhelum basin.
+Ecologically, the Hangul is a keystone herbivore of Kashmir’s temperate forest ecosystems, particularly the coniferous and mixed deciduous forests of the upper Jhelum basin.
 As a large herbivore, it plays a structural role in shaping plant growth, influencing regeneration patterns of forest understory species, and contributing to energy flow within mountain food chains.

 Historically, the species lived across a much wider area in the Kashmir Valley and nearby Himalayan forests.
 Over the past century, however, it has undergone a sharp decline in both its range and population size.
 Today, it survives mainly within a highly fragmented habitat centered around Dachigam National Park and a few nearby forest patches.